Possible Havana syndrome case delays Harris trip to Vietnam | Politics

 - Vietnam

-US Vice President Kamala Harris' trip from Singapore to Vietnam was delayed several hours Tuesday by an investigation into a possible case of the so-called Havana Syndrome in Hanoi, administration officials said.
+US Vice President Kamala Harris' trip from Singapore to Vietnam was delayed several hours by an investigation into two possible cases of the so-called Havana Syndrome in Hanoi, administration officials said.

 Harris was set to depart for Hanoi on Tuesday evening after delivering a speech in Singapore, castigating China for its incursions into the South China Sea, and a discussion of supply chain issues with business leaders.